VivekSalunkhe14/Computer_Vision/Face_Detection_with_OpenCV_and_Deep_Learning/README.md

     5) `swapRB` : OpenCV assumes images are in BGR channel order; however, the mean value assumes we are using RGB order.
 To resolve this discrepancy we can swap the R and B channels in image by setting this value to `True`.
 By default OpenCV performs this channel swapping for us.

 # Execution Command
+* detect_faces.py : Used to detect faces in images

-python detect_faces.py --image singleface.jpg --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel
+  Command: python detect_faces.py --image singleface.jpg --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel

+* detect_faces_video.py: Used to detect faces in video

+  Command: python detect_faces_video.py --prototxt deploy.prototxt.txt --model res10_300x300_ssd_iter_140000.caffemodel

 # Output